symfony/symfony-docs/workflow.rst

             ],
         ]);

-Because the block-list is turned into an allow-list when the workflow is built, any event added by Symfony in a later version keeps being dispatched by default.
+Unlike an allow-list, a deny-list is expanded into an allow-list internally when the workflow is built, so any new events added in future Symfony versions will be dispatched.

 .. warning::

-    You cannot mix allow-list and block-list entries in the same ``events_to_dispatch`` option (e.g. ``['workflow.leave', '!workflow.announce']``); doing so throws an exception.
-Just like the allow-list, the block-list does not apply to :ref:`Guard events <workflow-usage-guard-events>`, so ``'!workflow.guard'`` is
+    The block-list does not apply to :ref:`Guard events <workflow-usage-guard-events>`, so ``'!workflow.guard'`` is rejected.
-    rejected as well.

 You can also disable a specific event from being fired when applying a transition::